 Retulp wants to turn off the plastic faucet and turn back on the drinking water faucet.
 Mission Indisposable, it's possible!

-Through a network of 1,500 fishermen who collect ocean plastic as bycatch.
+A network of 1,500 fishermen collect ocean plastic they receive as bycatch in their nets.
 This bycatch is then carefully separated and cleaned before being processed.
-The PET portion of the recycled plastic enters the production chain, the unusable parts are discarded according to the proper recycling chain.
-Thus, nothing is thrown back into the ocean.
+The PET portion of the recycled plastic enters the production chain, the unusable parts are disposed of according to the proper recycling chain.
+So nothing is thrown back into the ocean.
 The raw material "ocean plastic" changes little by little into a high-quality yarn.
-High demands are made for fair and social working conditions at each production step, including labor safety and certification.
-So the focus is not only on the use of ocean plastic, but also on those around it and involved in it.
+We place high demands on fair and social working conditions at every production step, including labor safety and certification.
+So the focus is not only on using ocean plastic, but also on the well-being of those around and involved in it.

 We want to rid the oceans of plastic waste.
 That's why we collect plastic of all shapes and sizes instead of just the parts that are easy to recycle.
 That's why everything we collect must first be sorted.
 Then we make sure everything is recycled and used for new products, so it doesn't end up back in the ocean.
-Currently, we are able to process PET itself into rPET - it typically makes up between 10% and 15% of Ocean Impact Plastic.
-Other types of plastic, such as PP or PA, we hand off to other recyclers, because we have not been able to use them for our own production so far.
-There are a number of reasons for this: Some materials are not suitable for making new products from them because of their properties.
-Some do not have a sufficient degree of purity.
-And recycling often requires high minimum purchase quantities.
+Currently, we are able to process the PET itself into rPET - this typically makes up between 10% and 15% of Ocean Impact Plastic.
+Other types of plastic, such as PP or PA, we deliver to other recyclers because we have not been able to use them for our own production so far.
+There are several reasons for this: first, some materials are not suitable for making new products from them because of their properties.
+Second, others do not have a sufficient degree of purity.
+Finally, recycling requires high minimum offtake quantities.

-After collecting this plastic, it is made into small pellets that go to a factory in China where they turn those pellets into yarn.
-That yarn is used with to weave the fabrics for the bags.
-For each bag produced, between 2 and 5 kilograms of plastic waste is recycled.
+After collecting this plastic, small pellets are made from it.
+These grains go to a factory in China where they turn these grains into yarn.
+That yarn is used to weave the fabrics for the bags.
+Each bag produced creates between 2 and 5 kilograms of recycled plastic waste.